M-Massoud/Furniture-Store-frontend/README.md

 "furniture store" is an e-commerce website that lets our users browse the products through various categories and sort our products by name or by price.

 main frontend technologies:
--React js
+- React js
--React-router
+- React-router
--Redux toolkit
+- Redux toolkit
 - bootstrap
 - JWT
 - Stripe